Lowie-s-Leetcode-Community/LCHelper/README.md

 # LCHelper
-Repo for LCHelper bot - A Discord bot built for LLC, LeetCode queries and all other stuff.
+Repo for LCHelper bot - A Discord bot built for Lowie's LeetCode Community (LLC) and all other stuff.

-The database currently in use is MongoDB.
+The database currently in use is `MongoDB`, and the library wrapper for the bot is `discord.py 2.0+`.

 PRs and issues are appreciated, and I will try to look into them often.

 # Features
 The features of the bot are separated into a number of cogs, which are also sorted in their respective folders.

-## LeetCode cogs
 - **Onboarding**: Guides new users into LLC.
 - **Features**: Provides LeetCode-related commands for LLC members.
 - **Daily**: Handles LeetCode's Daily Challenge.
 - **Crawling**: "Crawls" recent successful LeetCode submissions.
 - **Logging**: Logs entries such as scoring, kick/ban,...

-## Other cogs
-- These are mostly tools for my own personal needs.

 # Installation

-## 1. Have your Discord bot
+## 1. Have your Discord bot ready
 - The bot should have all the necessary **Privileged Gateway Intents** enabled, and have the scope `applications.commands` when adding into servers in order to use Slash commands.

 ## 2. Clone the repository